Gendow/raspberrypi_bmp280/README.md

 Overview of the

 ## Reading sensor data
----

 Install the python library for reading out the sensor

 `pip3 install adafruit-circuitpython-bmp280`

-### Calibrating altitude calculations with from a weather station
+### Calibrating altitude calculations using a weather station
-The altitude calculations provided by the sensor need to be calibrated, otherwise the altitude will be incorrect intime.
+The altitude calculations provided by the sensor need to be calibrated, otherwise the altitude will be incorrect in time.
 These calculations are made based on the measured barometric pressure by the sensor, measured temperature and the Mean Sea Level Pressure (MSLP) at the location of the sensor.
 The MSLP is the local pressure adjusted for the sea level and is typically the pressure that is shown in the weather reports online.
 We can calibrate the sensor by looking up de MSLP at our location in the weather and setting the calibration variable to that pressure:

 `sensor.sea_level_pressure = 1012.2`